xmtp/xmtp-js/README.md

 #### Sending messages

 To be able to send a message, the recipient must have already started their Client at least once and consequently advertised their key bundle on the network.
 Messages are addressed using wallet addresses.
-The message payload is a string but neither the SDK nor the network put any constraints on its contents or interpretation.
+The message payload can be a plain string, but other types of contents can be supported through the use of the optional `contentType` argument.
+The sender can also include optional `contentFallback` string, if there is a concern that the recipient may not be able to handle particular content type.
+In that case the fallback will replace the original content and can be used to describe what the original content was.

 ```ts
 const conversation = await xmtp.conversations.newConversation(